 Photo by Todd MacDonald

 Son of artist and ‘punk professor’ John Hyatt (The Three Johns), it’s unsurprising that Tom gravitated to the stage.
-More surprising, perhaps, is a Masters degree in Physics and Philosophy from Oxford, where his songwriting began to take form: “I’d emerge bleary-eyed from the library post-midnight ready for bed, but head first to the college chapel piano to sing into the darkness”.
+More surprising, perhaps, is a degree in Physics and Philosophy from Oxford, where his songwriting began to take form: “I’d emerge bleary-eyed from the library post-midnight ready for bed, but head first to the college chapel piano to sing into the darkness”.
 After years distilling reality down to its fundamental parts, Lancashire-grown Hyatt headed to London in search of the long neglected right-side of the brain.
 Martin guitar in hand, the capital’s clubs and folk rooms soon reverberated with his original compositions.
 A reputation for captivating live shows began to grow amongst his contemporaries, as old habits lead Hyatt to distil the singer/songwriter down to it’s most compelling roots.

 With performances at the likes of the National Portrait Gallery, Danny Boyle’s Shuffle Festival and Bestival, it was Spiritual Bar in Camden that would prove to be the best fit for Hyatt’s mind and music.
 It’s unique authenticity and eclectic scene of rock, folk and blues musicians honed Hyatt’s craft, captured on his debut live album, Live at Spiritual (2017).